Workout Routine for Women Over 60: Get Strong and Get Active

 It’s a marital art known for its relaxing, flowing movements that can help with balance and calming the mind.

-The slow, deliberate motions can be meditative and beneficial for joint health.
+The slow, deliberate movements can be meditative and beneficial for joint health.

 This is something that you can do daily for 5-15 minutes.